 - Get the program F.lux (https://justgetflux.com/) to install on your computer to reduce the amount of blue light to protect your circadian rhythms so you sleep better.

-- Read my free ebook on “7 Ways to Game Less: How to unplug and live more”, just click on the image below.
+- Buy my Guidebook “7 Ways to Game Less: How to unplug and live more” to reduce gaming disorder on, just click on the image below.

 Hope you enjoy the podcast (listen to it here) and please post your comments below.